 Acquire, Analyze, Act (AAA)

-A process to support feedback
+An AI-enhanced process to support feedback in the age of AI

 Acquire